RoboticsKnowledgebase/mrsd-software-bootcamp/ros/ros2_docker.md

     docker start -ai ros2_foxy_container
     ```

+1. (Optional) To delete the container

+    First, exit the container:
+    ```bash
+    exit
+    ```
+    Then, on your host system, remove it using:
+    ```bash
+    docker rm ros2_foxy_container
+    ```

+1. (Optional) To list Docker containers

+    If you want to list only the containers that are running
+    ```bash
+    docker ps
+    ```
+    If you want to list all containers (running + stopped)
+    ```bash
+    docker ps -a
+    ```

 ## Create a reusable ROS2 workspace to be shared between host computer and Docker container

 In many cases, it's good to share a local ROS2 workspace into the container so your code and builds are persistent and you can access the ROS2 workspace from your host computer.
+This could be done through "bind-mounting".

+This is helpful because <span style="color: red;">if you created a workspace inside the container without a bind-mount, and then delete the container, the workspace will be permanently lost</span>.

 1. Create a workspace folder in your host computer
     ```bash